adsforce/docs/docs/en/get-started/README.md

 ## Adsforce Access Process

 ### View&ensp;Demo
-##### 1. Visit [Website](https://www.upltv.com/cn/analytics) and click on  "View Demo".
+##### 1. Visit [Adsforce](https://www.upltv.com/cn/analytics) and click "View Demo".

 ![view](view.png)

-##### 2. Fill in your information and apply to view Demo.
+##### 2. Fill in your information and click the "Contact Me" to request a Demo.
 ![apply](apply.png)

-After clicking on Demo and filling in required information, we will contact and send demo to you.
+After clicking Demo and filling in required information, we will contact and send demo to you.
 Meanwhile, we will help you select the most cost-effective package based on your business size and budget.

 > **[warning] Note**
 >